 Explain how the course aligns with your academic and career goals.

-Discuss how the course will help you acquire the skills and knowledge necessary to pursue your desired career path.
+Discuss how the system will help you acquire the skills and knowledge necessary to pursue your desired job.

-Mention any research projects or extracurricular activities that you plan to undertake during your studies.
+Mention any research projects or extracurricular activities you plan to undertake during your studies.

 To leave a positive impression on the visa officer, demonstrate your eagerness to integrate into German society.